What to Bring for Your Stay at NYU Langone Hospital—Brooklyn

 If you have an advance directive, such as a healthcare proxy form, please bring it with you.
 Advance directives are part of advance care planning.
 This process gives you the power to choose who will make healthcare decisions for you in the event you are unable to do so yourself.

 What to Leave at Home

 We recommend that you not bring any valuables, such as jewelry or substantial sums of cash, to the hospital.
 Large electronics, such as laptop computers or tablets, should also be left at home.
 If you do bring them, NYU Langone Hospital—Brooklyn cannot be responsible for their loss or damage.

 Please be aware that all NYU Langone Hospital—Brooklyn campuses, buildings, and outdoor spaces are tobacco-free.
-Smoking or the use of smoking devices, including electronic cigarettes (e-cigarettes) and all other smoking devices, is not permitted anywhere at NYU Langone Hospital—Brooklyn, including your room.
+Smoking or the use of smoking devices, including electronic cigarettes (e-cigarettes), is not permitted anywhere at NYU Langone Hospital—Brooklyn, including your room.